mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

     </tr>
 </table>

-Note, however, that schemagen does not accept a mix of source and bytecode arguments as "java files".
+**Note**: `schemagen` does not accept a mix of source and bytecode arguments as "java files".
-The jaxb2-maven-plugin ensures that any sources added to the schemagen goals adheres to the criteria defined in the table above.
+While the jaxb2-maven-plugin ensures that any sources added to the schemagen goals adheres to the criteria defined in the table above, it would lead too far to let the plugin validate that the user does not supply a mix of java source and bytecode files as arguments.

 ## Recommended JAXB Annotations for XSD generation